-- Minimal time interval allowed by the camera between consecutive Camera Trigger pulses. - StrobeDelay
+- Minimal time interval allowed by the camera between consecutive Camera Trigger pulses. - Opposite value of StrobeDelay

-Note: When CycleTriggerSource = Immediate, the cycle rate can be lowered to the desired rate by assigning a greater value to TargetFramePeriod.
+When CycleTriggerSource = Immediate, the cycle rate can be lowered to the desired rate by assigning a greater value to TargetFramePeriod.

 Cycle Sequence Timing Diagrams